What Is ADAS and What Features Does It Include?

 | Dynamic Calibration | Requires a controlled road test on specific routes | $300 – $600 |

 These costs are on top of whatever the original repair cost.
-A windshield replacement that once cost $200 can now easily run $600–$1,000+ when ADAS calibration is factored in.
+A windshield replacement that once cost $200 can now easily run $600–$1,500+ when ADAS calibration is factored in.
 Understanding car insurance glass coverage and windshield replacement costs is critical if your vehicle has a camera-equipped windshield.
+For a deeper look at why ADAS repair costs are pushing windshield replacement to $1,500+, see our detailed breakdown of what triggers these costs.

 Does Your Insurance Cover ADAS Calibration?